TykTechnologies/tyk-k8s-demo/src/deployments/opentelemetry/README.md

 ## OpenTelemetry
-Deploys the OpenTelemetry collector using the `open-telemetryopentelemetry-collector` chart version `0.108.1` and configures the Tyk deployment to send telemetry data to Grafana Tempo through the OpenTelemetry collector.
+Deploys the OpenTelemetry collector using the `opentelemetry-collector` chart version `0.108.1` and configures the Tyk deployment to send telemetry data to Grafana Tempo through the OpenTelemetry collector.

 ### Example
 ```